kbdevs/KindleFetch/README.md

 ## Prerequisites

 **Your Kindle must be jailbroken before proceeding!**
-If it's not, follow [this comprehensive guide](https://kindlemodding.org/) first.
+If it's not, follow [this guide](https://kindlemodding.org/) first.

 ## Installation